 - 1 medium/large sweet Potato

-- 1/4 cup unsweetened plant milk
+- 1/4 cup unsweetened almond milk (or other plant milk)

 - 1 tablespoon nutritional yeast